As your ecommerce business evolves, you will need to reevaluate your logistics strategy every so often.

 There is no right or wrong answer to this question; it depends on your unique needs and what you’re willing to take on.
-Let’s look at the benefits of managing fulfillment in-house, as well as outsourcing it to a 3PL company.
+Let’s look at the benefits of managing fulfillment in-house, as well as outsourcing it to a third-party company.

+Taking on order fulfillment is no easy task, but it does come with some advantages.
 Here are the pros of keeping fulfillment in-house.

-Completing fulfillment in-house gives you complete control over how your items are stored, picked, packed, and shipped to customers.
+Completing order fulfillment in-house gives you complete control over how your items are stored, picked, packed, and shipped to customers.
 If you or someone on your team is already an established fulfillment expert, your distribution network is a core competency, and/or you’ve already built your own supply chain, you will likely be at an advantage to maintain fulfillment operations yourself.

 Since your business is the only one that will be using the fulfillment facility, you can customize your operations and space to your preferences and needs, rather than conforming to a standardized operation shared across many businesses and industries.